 |Brain Injury||Severity 1||2020||3220||>25 mmHg ||<8 mL/100g/min ||Decrease ||Decrease ||Decrease |

-The Nervous System is currently in a preliminary state that contains only a baroreceptor feedback model, basic TBI, and pupillary response.
+The Nervous System is currently in a preliminary state that contains only a baroreceptor feedback model, basic TBI, pupillary response, and a chemoreceptor model.
 The baroreceptor feedback is used to control rapid changes in arterial pressure by adjusting heart rate, heart elastance, and vascular resistance and compliance.
-The baroreceptor model has been validated by comparing the engine outputs to experimental data for hemorrhage.
-It currently shows good agreement with the expected trends, but the magnitude of the response is not a strong as the validation data.
-This is due to a large total vascular compliance, which allows for large changes in blood volume with small changes in pressure.
-Future adjustments to the cardiovascular circuit would correct the vascular compliance and improve the accuracy of the model.
-The TBI model shows good agreement for the most prominent TBI metrics, ICP and CBF, for acute brain injuries.
+The baroreceptor model has been validated by comparing the engine outputs to experimental data for hemorrhage for both first order and second order responses.
+The unstressed volume changes are not accounted for in the model and may improve the performance of the model.
+The TBI model shows good agreement for the some basic TBI metrics for acute brain injuries.
+The introduction of an accurate ICP calculation based on cerebrospinal fluid properties will improve the model.
+Further discretization of the model will improve the localization of the TBI injury and effects.
+It is also important to include the damping of respiratory regulation as part of improving the TBI model.
+We also plan to improve the chemoreceptor model to include damping due to sedation and systemic vascular resistance and heart contractility changes.
 Pupillary response behaves as expected and arms the engine with yet another tool for matching output with clinical data.

 - Local autoregulation